danialkhan02/FakeNewsMLModel/README.md

 ## Testing

-To test the model, run the `tests/test_preds.py` script.
+To test the model, run the `python -m unittest tests.test_preds` in terminal.
 This will print the predictions for each of the four test cases.

 To test the performance of the model, run the `tests/test_performance.py` script.
 This will make 100 predictions for each of the four test cases and record the time it takes to make each prediction.
 The results are saved to a CSV file, which is then used to create a boxplot of the prediction times using the `tests/plot_performance.py` script.